bronsondunbar/alpha/README.md

 # Alpha template

+HTML5, CSS and JQuery template

-Template needs to be setup using CodeKit
+Template can be setup using CodeKit

 https://codekitapp.com/